 We recycle everything!
 All our products are delivered and shipped in cardboard and it's a regular and large undertaking to compress, store, then recycle.
 A long history of consuming coffee became an issue particularly for coffee cups and an investment was made into a coffee machine - just doing our bit!
 By proxy our industry is heavily regulated with restrictions on un-sustainable timbers.
 By default also, our industry thrives on instruments that last.
 It is not a throwaway type of business.
 Our instruments are loved and kept and even inherited.

 We have continued to introduce new, boutique brands, importing directly from US suppliers.
-We have built strong personal relationships with the founders of these renowned companies, based on our 40+ year reputation in the industry.
+We have built strong personal relationships with the founders of these renowned companies, based on our 47+ year reputation in the industry.
 This creates a point of difference for our store, when we become the exclusive retail outlet for highly sought-after niche labels.
-This includes handmade acoustic guitars, effect pedals, mandolins and banjos.
+This includes Handmade Amps, Boutique Acoustic Guitars, Boutique Effect Pedals, Mandolins and Banjos.

 Of particular note, we seem to be bucking the trend of retail where many music shops and other retail businesses are losing market share to big online players like Amazon and eBay.
 Customers are realising the value of personal relationships with expert retailers, and the value of real service, both during and after a sale is complete.

 We have embraced online retail ourselves and this has become a significant success for us, but the 'bricks and mortar' local Gladesville Shop is the real destination for our customers, who come to play try out the instruments, amps and effects, talk to professional musicians who are passionate about their music, meet other musicians in store and experience all the things that cannot be replaced online.
 Our online success is integral to the business but is complementary to the shop itself.